US Federal Loan information

 Subsidised and Unsubsidised loans include an origination fee of 1.057% deducted at disbursement.
 The origination fee deducted at disbursement for PLUS loans is 4.228%.

 The Cost of Attendance shows how much can be borrowed and how much is actually received by the student after the government deducts an 'Origination Fee' from each loan disbursement.
 The value that is going to be received is shown on the letter sent by the School when the loans are originated.

 - $57,500 for undergraduates - no more than $23,000 of this amount may be in subsidised loans.

 - $138,500 for graduate or professional students - no more than $65,500 of this amount may be in subsidised loans.
 The graduate aggregate limit includes all federal loans received for undergraduate study.

 Students may not borrow more than this total amount.
 Federal Direct Parent and Graduate PLUS Loans may be used as supplemental funding when subsidised and unsubsidised loan maximums are reached.
 As always, the total amount a student may borrow in student loans for any academic year is limited to the annual calculated cost of attendance minus all other sources of funding.

-Disbursements will be made three times a year at the beginning of each term.
-All disbursements are made of the following conditions:
+Disbursements will be made three times a year at the beginning of each term - end of September/ start of October, January and May.
+All disbursements are made on the following conditions:

 - Satisfactory Academic Progress is being made (see below)